AYOOBBHAT/school/CLOUDFLARE_DEPLOYMENT.md

-# Cloudflare Pages Deployment Guide
+git # Cloudflare Pages Deployment Guide

 This guide will walk you through deploying your frontend to Cloudflare Pages.